 In addition to an eye-catching headline, journalists are also looking for multimedia with those press releases.
 Nearly a quarter of journalists (22%) told us that the inclusion of multimedia with press releases and pitches would make their jobs easier.

 How to get the press releases you need: Create a custom newsfeed with PR Newswire for Journalists to be alerted of news in your coverage area, on the schedule that works for you.
 Narrow the results by geography, keyword, industry and more.
 Plus, the multimedia assets included in releases are free for you to include with your stories.
-Here are a few easy steps for setting up your profile.

 3. Journalists are using social media for work – but don’t necessarily want to be pitched on it.